Superradiance-assisted two-color Doppler cooling of molecules: Implementation

 \section{Implementation}

-We imagine a three-level system consisting of a molecule that is coupled to two pairs of counter propagating Raman beams along each axis, for a total of 12 beams.
+We describe a four-level system (see \fig{fig:lambda}) with two electronic ground states that differ by vibrational energy and a third electronic excited state.
+This system is coupled to two pairs of counter propagating Raman beams along each axis, for a total of 12 beams.

+In practice, most molecules will occasionally decay into a non-cyclic energy state.
+We simulate this by adding a fourth state that acts as a loss channel with a strong decay rate $\gamma_{34}$.

 A problem of this nature involving coupling of two beams to a system can be solved by working in the rotating frame of the beams.
 In this scenario there are six pairs of beams interacting with the system simultaneously.
 Working in the rotating frame of one pair of beams yields time-dependent terms in the Hamiltonian that result from the other pairs.
-To avoid the unpleasant computational difficulty of this approach, we describe the system with six distinct Hamiltonians (and density matrices), one in the rotating frame of each pair of beams.
-We then stitch the solutions together at the end to obtain an approximate picture of the system.
-We justify this approximation by pointing out that in each direction, the beams interact with the molecule independently.
+This system cannot be solved in the steady state, so we describe the system with six distinct Hamiltonians (and density matrices), one in the rotating frame of each pair of beams.

-We describe a three-level system with two electronic ground states that differ by vibrational energy, and a third electronic excited state.